upenn-embedded/final-project-s25-neuro/README.md

 *Show your high level design, as done in WS1 and WS2.
 What are the critical components in your system?
 How do they communicate (I2C?, interrupts, ADC, etc.)?
 What power regulation do you need?*

-> At a high level, Neuro is composed of EEG sensors (ADS1299), a microcontroller, and wireless BLE communication to the cloud.
+> At a high level, Neuro is composed of EEG sensors, a microcontroller, and wireless BLE communication to the cloud.
 The EEG sensor interfaces with the microcontroller using SPI protocol.
 The captured data is processed and transmitted via Bluetooth for storage and visualization in Medibound.
 The system is powered by a rechargeable Li-ion battery with voltage regulation circuitry to ensure consistent power delivery.

 ![](block_diagram.png)